lox/bats-mock/README.md

 A maintained fork of https://github.com/jasonkarns/bats-mock, which is dormant.

+There are great things happening in the `bats` ecosystem!
+Anyone actively using it should be installing from [bats-core]: https://github.com/bats-core.

 ## Installation

 Recommended installation is via git submodule.
 Assuming your project's bats